Sphereon-Opensource/uni-resolver-driver-did-lto/README.md

 ````
 did:lto:testnet:3JuijVBB7NCwCz2Ae5HhCDsqCXzeBLRTyeL
 ````
 The <network_id> part in the did:lto:<network_id>:<chain_id> is completely optional.
-Default mainnet and testnet can be used for the respective networks. "mainnet" is the default when no network is supplied in the DID.
+Default mainnet and testnet can be used for the respective networks.
+Mainnet is the default when no network is supplied in the DID.
 For public mainnet the whole :<network_id> part in the DID would be omitted., eg:
 ````
 did:lto:3JuijVBB7NCwCz2Ae5HhCDsqCXzeBLRTyeL
 ````